Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 ```

 This code will render a form with a text field and a submit button.
 The `form_with` method is a helper method that creates a form for a given model.
 The `model` option specifies the model we are creating a record for.
-The `class` option specifies the css class to use for the form.
+The `class` option specifies the CSS class to use for the form.
 The `do |form|` block specifies the content of the form.
 The `form.label` method creates a label for the text field.
 The `form.text_field` method creates a text field for the form.
 The `form.submit` method creates a submit button for the form.

 To view this on our webpage.
 Run `rails s` or `bin/dev` to start the server, and visit `http://localhost:3000/todos` in your browser.
 You should see the form we just created.